This post contains affiliate links. Please see our disclosure policy.

 - 4 10-12 inch tortillas

-- 4 tostadas , or small tortillas that have been crisped by heating on a skillet or the gas stove
+- 4 tostadas , or small tortillas that have been crisped by heating on a skillet or baked in the oven

 Instructions